A Grunwald-Wang type theorem for abelian varieties: Local-global principles

-It thus suffices to show that $\HH^1(K/k,M)$ satisfies the strong Hasse principle if and only if $\HH^1_*(K/k,M) = 0$.
-This also follows from the Chebotar\"ev density theorem.
+It thus suffices to show that $\HH^1_*(K/k,M) = 0$ if and only if the subgroup $\HH^1(K/k,M) \stackrel{\inf_{K/k}}\subset \HH^1(k,M)$ satisfies the strong Hasse principle.
+This also follows from Chebotar\"ev's density theorem.
 For all but finitely many primes (namely those where $K/k$ is ramified) the decomposition groups are cyclic and every cyclic subgroup occurs as the decomposition group at a positive density set of primes.
-So $\HH^1_*(K/k,M)$ consists entirely of finitely supported classes and every finitely supported in $\HH^1(K/k,M)$ is contained in $\HH^1_*(K/k,M)$.
+So $\HH^1_*(K/k,M)$ consists entirely of finitely supported classes and every finitely supported class in $\HH^1(K/k,M)$ is contained in $\HH^1_*(K/k,M)$.
 The proof is completed by noting that the strong Hasse principle holds if and only if every finitely supported class is trivial. \end{Proof}

 \begin{Corollary} Let $M$ and $K/k$ be as in the proposition. \begin{enumerate} \item The Hasse principle holds for $\HH^1(k,M)$ if and only if $\HH^1_*(K/k,M) \cap \Sha(K/k,M,\emptyset) = 0$. \item $\HH^1(k,M)$ is nonsingular if and only if $\HH^1_*(K/k,M) \subset \Sha(K/k,M,\emptyset)$. \end{enumerate} \end{Corollary}